 There is a £40,000 household income requirement.

-Score for the sign-up bonus – 9/10, 30,000 Membership Rewards points – or 35,000 if you apply via my refer-a-friend link – is a LOT of airline miles or hotel points.
+In terms of the absolute number of miles earned, 30,000 Membership Rewards points – or 35,000 if you apply via my refer-a-friend link – is the most generous deal on the market.
 You would receive 30,000 / 35,000 Avios or Virgin Flying Club miles, for example.
 Whether or not the fee represents value for money depends on how many of the card benefits you will use, although you can cancel for a pro-rata fee refund at any point.